ManashDutta07/Digital-Watermarking-Tool/README.md

 - Upload an image
 - Configure watermark settings (color, opacity)
 - Apply the watermark
-- Download the processed image
+- Download an  processed image
 - Extract watermark from an image when needed
 - Setup & Installation